 X.4.1 Concepts

 The RPM profile as defined in this document is the first stage in providing a standardized means of monitoring patients outside the care provider facilities.
 This profile currently specifies the transfer of monitoring data from the remote site to the health care facility.
-PHCA is currently implementing standards for two-way monitoring in the form of consent, questionnaires, IEEE 11073 20601 command and control, and automated persistent sessions.
+PCHA is currently implementing standards for two-way monitoring in the form of consent, questionnaires, IEEE 11073 20601 command and control, and automated persistent sessions.
 It is anticipated that these standards will either provide enhancements to this profile or be the basis for additional profiles related to the remote monitoring of patients.

-<If needed, this section provides an overview of the concepts that provide necessary background for understanding the profile.
-If not needed, state “Not applicable.”
-For an example of why/how this section may be needed, please see ITI Cross Enterprise Workflow (XDW).>

-<It may be useful in this section, but is not necessary, to provide a short list of the use cases described below and explain why they are different.>

 X.4.2 Use Cases